AkshatJain447/Event-Booking-Portal/README.md

 ## 💡 Project Motivation

-Eventease began as a self-learning challenge.
-I initially enrolled in a paid training program to learn full-stack development, but it turned out to be fraudulent.
-Determined to grow regardless, I independently studied the MERN stack, and Eventease became my proof-of-work.
+Eventease was built as a part of my hands-on learning journey during a full-stack web development training program.
+While the course helped me gain foundational understanding of the MERN stack, I wanted to go beyond theoretical concepts and apply what I learned to a real-world project.

-This project reflects not just my technical capabilities, but also my resilience and ability to learn complex technologies on my own.
-Every line of code was written, debugged, and refined from scratch — from backend API design to responsive frontend animations.
+Instead of following a pre-built tutorial, I conceptualized and developed Eventease from the ground up — designing the architecture, implementing both frontend and backend logic, handling authentication, building dashboards, and ensuring responsive design.
+This project reflects my ability to convert technical knowledge into a functional product with clean UI, modular code, and a good user experience.

 ---